The Task 5 Initiative

 Rachel Patzer, PhD, MPH OPTN Data Advisory Committee

-Dirk Slaker, MD Third-party payers
+Dirk Slaker, MD Third-party payers representative

 Sean Van Slyck OPO executive